What is B2C marketing? B2C examples & marketing considerations

 Finally, your social media strategy will also influence how you use shoppable features on platforms like Facebook, Instagram, and Pinterest.

-3. Paid advertising
+3. Paid advertising that helps you get faster ROI

 Paid advertising includes both paid search—the ads you see above organic search results in search engine results pages, and paid social media posts like the sponsored ads you see on Facebook and Instagram.